maargenton/go-generics/README.md

 just iterates through the input without capturing any output.

-The main motivation for providing so many variants of the basic `Map` function is the significant runtime performance difference associated each use-case, and the benefits that can be gained by selecting the right one.
+The main motivation for providing so many variants of the basic `Map` function is the significant runtime performance difference associated with each use-case, and the benefits that can be gained by selecting the right one.

 ### Composition